GianluDR/GianluDR.github.io/_posts/2023-09-25-Astro-Maze.md

 ## What i learned
 This thesis work was an individual work that allowed me to explore the use of **procedural generation algorithms**.
 Astro Maze was an ideal platform to apply the knowledge and skills acquired during my academic journey.
 The experience enriched me tremendously, providing me with a comprehensive understanding of procedural algorithms and their role in creating dynamic gameplay.
 In addition, I conducted a playtesting session of the game using the **GEQ (Game Experience Questionnaire)**, this process allowed me to gain a deeper understanding of how players interacted with the game, their overall experience, and the specific aspects of gameplay they most liked or disliked.

-Build, source code and further insights can be found in the github repository.
+Build, source code and further insights can be found in the github repository [here](https://github.com/GianluDR/AstroMaze).
-LINK